The autumnal shopping season can, generally, be divided into 4 main stages or categories:

 When it comes to Halloween products, many of these go together, like a witch costume with tights and a hat, or pumpkin-spiced coffee with a mug and spoon.

 Your business might think to preemptively bundle similar products for a simple one-click add to cart strategy.
-This will, ideally, up conversions while giving your customers additional value.
+This will, ideally, up conversions while giving your customers additional value – like this Bowtastic Surprise Halloween Bundle, which includes 5 accessories at 30% off the total of purchasing them individually.

-As an example, Yankee Candle has created bundles of similar or complementary candles and melts at a reduced price to individual purchases—including a 3 piece Halloween Candle Set and a 4 Piece Halloween Wax Melt Trial Set.
+As a further example, Yankee Candle has created bundles of similar or complementary candles and melts at a reduced price to individual purchases—including a 3 piece Halloween Candle Set and a 4 Piece Halloween Wax Melt Trial Set.

 When it comes to building bundles Shopify, it’s as simple as downloading the Shopify Bundles app.
 This app is free to install and use across all Shopify plans, and you can get started creating fixed and multipack bundles directly from your Shopify admin.
 It offers features such as: